-For Capacity Performance Resources or PRD Providers, the maximum yearly Non-Performance Charge is 1.5 times the modeled LDA Net CONE (\$/MW-day in installed capacity terms) times number of days in Delivery Year times the maximum daily unforced capacity committed by the resource or PRD Provider during June 1 of the Delivery Year through the end of the month for which the Non-Performance Charge was assessed.
+Through the 2024/2025 Delivery Year, for Capacity Performance Resources or PRD Providers, the maximum yearly Non-Performance Charge is 1.5 times the modeled LDA Net CONE (\$/MW-day in installed capacity terms) in which the resource resides times number of days in Delivery Year times the maximum daily unforced capacity committed by the resource or PRD Provider during June 1 of the Delivery Year through the end of the billing month for which the Non-Performance Charge was assessed.
 For Seasonal Capacity Performance Resources, the maximum yearly Non-Performance Charge is based the number of days of the applicable season and the maximum daily unforced capacity committed by the resource for such season.
 The modeled LDAs and their respective Net CONE are provided in the Delivery Year BRA Planning Parameters posted on the PJM website.